InterContinental Athenee Palace Bucharest: Location

 Located in the heart of Bucharest on Str.
-Episcopiei at the corner of Calea Victoriei on the former site of the Han Gherasi (Han is Romanian for "inn"), the hotel faces onto the small park in front of the Romanian Athenaeum on Revolution Square (originally Athenaeum Square, then Republic Square).
+Episcopiei at the corner of Calea Victoriei on the former site of the Han Gherasi (Han is Romanian for "inn"), the hotel faces onto the small park in front of the Romanian Athenaeum on Revolution Square.
 It did not originally face onto a square: at the time the hotel was built, the space that is now a small park was occupied by the Splendid Hotel, destroyed by bombing on August 24, 1944, and there were a considerable number of other buildings on what is now the square.

 History

 Early years

 The Athénée Palace was designed by the French architect Théophile Bradeau.
-It was built from 1912 to 1914 in the Art Nouveau style and was one of the last buildings built in this style.
+It was built from 1912 to 1914, in the Art Nouveau style and was one of the last buildings built in this style.
 It was the first building in Bucharest to use reinforced concrete construction.
 It was constructed on the site of the 19th century Gherasi Inn.
 The hotel was completely modernized between 1935 and 1937, to designs by architect Duiliu Marcu, with the exterior redesigned in the Art Deco style.

 Describing the hotel as it looked in 1938, A. L. Easterman of London's Daily Express and later of the Daily Herald referred to its "heavily ornate furnishings, marble and gold pillars, great glittering chandeliers, and the deep settees placed well back in the recesses of the lounge as if inviting conspiracy."